Santoz98/project-description/README.md

 - Login / Signup using email and password
 - Managing expenses are done in realtime.
+- Multiple users.
-- Auto login
+- Auto login.
-- Redux toolkit for state management
+- Redux toolkit for state management.

 ## Tech